-- Project objectives and criteria

-- A discussion of related work and how the project is different.

-- Final design

-- Alternate solutions

-- Explanation of how previous and concurrent course work is related to the project. - Future work or subsequent development - At least two of the following four topics - Data collection and analysis Design methodology Design tools Instruments - Engineering standards and practical constraints including most of the following considerations (for the following considerations that are not applicable, it must be explained why they are not) - Economic Environmental Sustainability Manufacturability Ethical (for reference, the IEEE Code of Ethics) Health and safety Social Political
+- Project objectives and criteria - A discussion of related work and how the project is different. - Final design - Alternate solutions - Explanation of how previous and concurrent course work is related to the project. - Future work or subsequent development - At least two of the following four topics: Data collection and analysis, Design methodology Design tools, Instruments - Engineering standards and practical constraints including most of the following considerations: Economic, Environmental, Sustainability, Manufacturability, Ethical, Health and safety, Social, Political

-Oral Presentations

-EE 496 requires participation in a poster session that is organized by the Department.
-The sessions are typically scheduled during the last week of class.
+Oral Presentations EE 496 is an oral communication focus (O) course and must conform to the O Hallmarks listed above.
+It requires participation in a poster session that is organized by the Department.
 Rubrics for evaluating posters can be found on the Department website.
 Students are encouraged to choose their own poster style to effectively present their project.
 Example posters and poster templates can be found on the Internet, from faculty advisors, and from other students.

-In addition, to the poster session, students should give other oral presentations, where the faculty advisor will provide feedback.
+In addition to the poster session, students should give other oral presentations, where the faculty advisor will provide feedback.
 The presentations, including the poster session presentation, should total 30 minutes or more.
 These presentations can be given midterm such as progress reports, and at the end of the semester such as final demonstrations.